southworkscom/AI/samples/csharp/assistants/virtual-assistant/VirtualAssistantSample.FunctionalTests/README.md

 ## Scenarios

-This sections described the testing scenarios for Virtual Assistants, for each one of them we provide a high level goal description of the primary test case.
+This section describes the testing scenarios for Virtual Assistants, for each one of them we provide a high level goal description of the primary test case.

 The variables section lists the set of [variables](#variables) that apply to the test cases and need to be configured.